alipzsh/knowledge-base/post message discovery.md

 find --> read --> test if it's vulnerable (it takes a message) --> Dom invader

+EX:

-1. for instance search for `addeventlistener("me` (the ones that are listening on a message) and visually find it --> for XSS, look for DOM sinks in the function
+1. search for `addeventlistener("me` (the ones that are listening on a message) and visually find it --> for XSS, look for DOM sinks in the function
 2. read the code